jrpotter/notebook/notes/networking/index.md

 ### Packet Switching

 **Packet switching** is a method of implementing a telecommunications network in which data is broken into short messages (i.e. **packets**), that are transmitted over a digital network.

+**Virtual circuits** are used to transport data between two nodes over a packet switching network once a connection is established between them.

 %%ANKI
 Basic